-Professor Sanghoon Lee (s.lee@uga.edu) Professor Shandra McDonald (shandra.mcdonald@uga.edu) Cage Assistant, Heidi Choi & Xavier Brown (UGA210Cage@gmail.com)
+Professor Sanghoon Lee (s.lee@uga.edu) Professor Shandra McDonald (shandra.mcdonald@uga.edu)

 PENALTIES AND FINES:

 \$50. per day LATE FEE for equipment not returned on time.

 Missed appointments and/or last-minute cancellations with the equipment manager will result in possible delays and/or not being granted access to UGA MFA FTV equipment.